Book Talk: Frank Bascombe bears witness in new Richard Ford novel

-NEW YORK (Reuters) - It’s been almost 30 years since Pulitzer Prize winning author Richard Ford introduced readers to Frank Bascombe with “The Sportswriter,” the first of four books involving the iconic character.
+NEW YORK, Jan 22 (Reuters) - It’s been almost 30 years since Pulitzer Prize winning author Richard Ford introduced readers to Frank Bascombe with “The Sportswriter,” the first of four books involving the iconic character.

 His latest, “Let Me Be Frank With You,” finds an aging hero drawn into intimate, uncomfortable experiences in the aftermath of Hurricane Sandy in New Jersey, where he lives.